cbodtorf/moviola/README.md

 We have shared `./.env.example` file at the root with environment variables that will be shared between the *frontend* and *backend* applications.

-There is also a `./apps/backend/.env.exampple` file with sensitive environment variables specific to the backend application.
+There is also a `./apps/backend/.env.example` file with sensitive environment variables specific to the backend application.
 We don't want to expose these to the frontend.

+You can create a `./apps/frontend/.env.test` file with specific environment variables for testing in case we want to use different credentials.

 1. Copy each `.env.example` and rename it to `.env`
 2. Set the environment variables `NX_ALGOLIA_APP_ID`, `NX_ALGOLIA_ADMIN_API_KEY`, `NX_ALGOLIA_PUBLIC_API_KEY` and `NX_ALGOLIA_INDEX_NAME` in the .env file.
 You can obtain those from the Algolia Dashboard.